Are We Getting This?

-- Used in a sketch on Saturday Night Live, where the premise is the gang at a frat party and someone is recording the events.
+- In one sketch, the premise is the gang at a frat party and someone is recording the events.
 One character makes a double entendre, and Jimmy Fallon's character turns to the camera and says "Tommy, please tell me you got that!"

 - In one of the Celebrity Jeopardy! sketches, Will Ferrell as Alex Trebek has this response to a Final Jeopardy! response that could actually be interpreted as correct. ("Where are you?"
 "Indoors.")

-- Done to perfection in an episode of Sanctuary, where the reporter witnesses a number of nasty things, is duly horrified and then, as soon as she can speak again, asks "did we get that?".
+- In an episode of Sanctuary, the reporter witnesses a number of nasty things, is duly horrified and then, as soon as she can speak again, asks "did we get that?".

 - The Suite Life on Deck: When Baily's possessed by a an ancient princess, she attacks Zack (as he's being interviewed by a local reporter for discovering an ancient artifact.)
 Her response?